 alpha-3 code listed in the ISO 3166-1 standard.

-This recommendation is a revision to the existing 2007 policy recommendations.
+This recommendation is a revision to the GNSO policy contained in the Introduction of New Generic Top-Level Domains policy recommendations from 8 August 2007.
+It is consistent with provisions in the 2012 Applicant Guidebook.

 The ICANN community may want to consider whether a future process should be established to determine if, when, and how specific interested parties, such as relevant government authorities, may apply for country and territory names.